ibm-cloud-docs/apiconnect/ri-mng-gwy.md

 # Managing gateways
 {: #ri-mng-gwy}

-Manage gateways in {{site.data.keyword.apiconnect_short}} by defining whether they are available to users, and whether they are included in new catalogs.
+Manage gateways in {{site.data.keyword.apiconnect_short}} Reserved by defining whether they are available to users, and whether they are included in new catalogs.
 {: shortdesc}

 ## Controlling a gateway's visibility
-{: #visible-ri-mng-gwy}
+{: #visible_ri-mng-gwy}

 A gateway's visibility setting determines which provider organizations can use the gateway.
 If you deploy multiple gateways, you might want to assign each gateway to a specific set of provider organizations.

-1. On the administration console's home page, click the **Gateways** tile.
+1. On the administration console's home page, click **Gateways**.

 2. On the "Gateways" page, locate the gateway in the table.
 At the end of the row, click ![Menu icon](images/icon_options.png "Menu icon") > **Set visibility**.